 How Much Does It Cost to Eat in London?

-That said, generally speaking, it is fairly expensive to eat in London.
-A traveler could easily spend upwards of $60 a day on food for fairly basic meals (and that’s not including drinks!).
+The cost of eating will vary based on the types of meals you decide to eat during your trip.
+Generally speaking, it is fairly expensive to eat in London.
+A traveler could easily spend upwards of $60 a day on food for fairly basic meals.

 On our list of top places to eat in London, we include foods and restaurants that fit a range of budgets.